-Enclosed with this leaflet is a consent form.
-Your signature is needed for the procedure to go ahead.
+Enclosed with this booklet is a consent form.
+Your signature is needed for the test to go ahead.

-The consent form is an important document, please read it carefully together with the information given in this leaflet.
-Once you have read and understood the information including the possible risks and you agree to have the procedure, please sign and date the consent form.
+The consent form is an important document.
+Please read it carefully together with the information given in this booklet.
+Once you have read and understood the information, including the possible risks and you agree to have the test, please sign and date the consent form.
 Please bring both copies to your appointment.

-If, however, there is anything you do not understand or wish to discuss further, do not sign the form but bring it with you and sign it after you have spoken to a nurse or doctor if you are then happy to go ahead with the procedure.
+If there is anything you do not understand or wish to discuss further, do not sign the form but bring it with you.
+You can sign it after you have spoken to a nurse or doctor if you are happy to go ahead with the procedure.